Integrating Conductor Health into Dynamic Line Rating and Unit Commitment under Wind Uncertainty: Introduction

-This paper addresses this gap by developing a day-ahead stochastic UC model that accounts for (i) DLR operation, (ii) power system uncertainties, and (iii) the long-term costs of ETO.
-Incorporating ETO costs is challenging due to the state dependency of conductor depreciation models and the lack of a closed-form solution to the heat balance equation.
+This paper addresses this gap by developing a day-ahead stochastic UC model that accounts for (i) DLR operation, (ii) correlated DLR and WP uncertainties, and (iii) the long-term costs of ETO.
+Incorporating ETO costs is challenging due to the state dependency of conductor depreciation models and the lack of a closed-form solution to the loading-temperature relationship.
 To overcome these challenges, we introduce a piecewise linear conductor depreciation cost function and a linear line loading–temperature proxy.
-The main contributions of this paper are as follows: \begin{enumerate} \item \textit{Modeling of ETO effects}: We develop tractable models to capture the long-term effects of elevated temperature operation (ETO), including (i) a robust and computationally efficient line loading–temperature proxy, and (ii) a piecewise conductor depreciation cost function. \item \textit{Conductor Health-Aware Unit Commitment (CHA-UC)}: Building on these models, we formulate a stochastic UC framework that internalizes conductor health costs in operational decision making, explicitly balancing conductor depreciation against system operating costs. \item \textit{Validation on a realistic test system}: We evaluate the CHA-UC on the synthetic Texas 123-bus backbone test system (TX-123BT) under multiple sources of uncertainty.
-Results highlight differences in commitment decisions, demonstrate improved handling of DLR risks, and show that CHA-UC effectively addresses the correlation between wind generation and DLR forecast errors. \end{enumerate}
+The main contributions of this paper are as follows: \begin{enumerate} \item \textit{Modeling of ETO effects}: We develop tractable models to capture the long-term effects of ETO, including (i) a robust and computationally efficient line loading–temperature proxy, and (ii) a risk-based piecewise conductor depreciation cost function. \item \textit{Conductor Health-Aware Unit Commitment (CHA-UC)}: Building on these models, we formulate a stochastic UC framework that internalizes conductor health costs in operational decision making, explicitly balancing conductor depreciation against system operating costs. \item \textit{Correlation risk characterization}: We characterize how the correlation between WP and DLR forecast errors affects ETO-induced depreciation, providing theoretical justification for incorporating WP correlation in DLR risk-aware operation. \item \textit{Validation on a realistic test system}: We evaluate the CHA-UC on the Texas 123-bus backbone test system (TX-123BT) under uncertainty.
+Results highlight differences in commitment decisions and demonstrate improved handling of DLR and WP risks. \end{enumerate}